Cuteness may earn compensation through affiliate links in this article.

 Every mammal comes out of womb ready to drink mother's milk, which will provide the infant with all the nutrients needed for the first days, weeks, months or even years of life, depending on the animal in question.
 But eventually these youngsters will need to be weaned so they can move on to the solid food eaten by adults of the species.
 With puppies, the transition to solid foods begins at around four weeks and it can be a very exciting time for both the puppies and the humans providing them care!

 Four-week-old puppies are still nursing from their mother or drinking milk replacement formula, but are also starting to eat solid foods in small amounts.
-From 3 to 4 weeks of age, a puppy begins eating wet or dry dog food as he is weaned from his mother's milk during the next few weeks.
-At 4 weeks old, you'll need to provide your pup with some puppy-specific food along with some formula to ensure he gets the nutrition he needs.
+From 3-to-4 weeks of age, a puppy begins eating wet or dry dog food as he is weaned from his mother's milk during the next few weeks.
+At 4-weeks-old, you'll need to provide your pup with some puppy-specific food along with some formula to ensure he gets the nutrition he needs.

-If your young pup's mother isn't around or available, you'll need to bottle feed him with a puppy milk replacement formula until he's completely weaned onto solid foods.
+If your young pup's mother isn't around or available, you'll need to bottlefeed him with a puppy milk replacement formula until he's completely weaned onto solid foods.
+The average 4-week-old puppy needs around 1 ounce of formula for every 8 ounces of body weight per day, spread out over four feedings, according the Banfield Pet Hospital.
 Your vet can show you how to do this.

 - Add a bit of warm water to the mixture as needed if it's a bit too thick.

 - Pour the mixture onto a shallow baking sheet and allow the puppy to eat it.

 Puppy food contains a higher amount of calories and essential nutrients than adult dog food, which your pup's body needs to support proper growth.
 If you plan to feed puppy kibble, use it to make the gruel you feed to him during the weaning process, otherwise use canned puppy food.
 You'll feed your little one puppy food for the first year or so of his life.